The Sophomore Experiences Survey

 Participating in this project will contribute to the continuation of an important study targeting sophomores, the only large-scale study of its kind at the national level.
 As a way of saying thank-you for your participation, the researchers will provide your institution a complimentary copy of the national norms and your own dataset in Excel or SPSS format.
 If you want target group reports for particular subsets of sophomores on your campus, or would like a statistical analysis of how your sophomores’ responses compare to the national norms, there is a $250 fee for each custom report.

 To participate, complete the registration form online at www.ThrivingInCollege.org to confirm your institution’s participation and notify us if you would like to add up to 5 custom items for your institution.
-Once you have confirmed your participation, the URL address for your institution’s survey will be sent to you within a week, along with a sample e-mail to send out to your students.
+Once you have confirmed your participation, the URL address for your institution’s survey will be sent to you within a week.
 It is then your responsibility to contact your students and notify them of the URL address to complete the survey.

 Institutions may administer the Sophomore Experiences Survey whenever they choose; national norms are created each semester.
 We recommend administering the survey in mid-spring for the best snapshot of how the sophomore year has been perceived by students.
 However, some institutions administer the survey in fall as a pretest for program evaluation purposes or to make programming adjustments.